wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

             effect: NoSchedule
     ```

+## Security Context Constraints (SCC) in OpenShift

+When integrating the Sidecar controller into an OpenShift environment, it is necessary to define a custom Security Context Constraints (SCC) to suit the security requirements of the postanalytics pod.
+The default constraints may be insufficient for the Wallarm solution, potentially leading to errors.

+Below is the recommended secure custom SCC for the Wallarm postanalytics pod tailored for OpenShift.
+This configuration establishes strict control over pods, limiting many common attack vectors and minimizing the possibility of pods running with root privileges.

+!!! warning "Apply the SCC before deploying the solution"
+    Ensure the SCC is applied prior to deploying the Wallarm Sidecar solution.

+1. Define the custom SCC in the `wallarm-scc.yaml` file as follows:

+    ```yaml
+    allowHostDirVolumePlugin: false
+    allowHostIPC: false
+    allowHostNetwork: false
+    allowHostPID: false
+    allowHostPorts: false
+    allowPrivilegeEscalation: false
+    allowPrivilegedContainer: false
+    allowedCapabilities:
+    - NET_BIND_SERVICE
+    apiVersion: security.openshift.io/v1
+    defaultAddCapabilities: null
+    fsGroup:
+      type: MustRunAs
+    groups: []
+    kind: SecurityContextConstraints
+    metadata:
+      annotations:
+        kubernetes.io/description: wallarm-sidecar-deployment
+      name: wallarm-sidecar-deployment
+    priority: null
+    readOnlyRootFilesystem: false
+    requiredDropCapabilities:
+    - ALL
+    runAsUser:
+      type: MustRunAs
+      uid: 101
+    seLinuxContext:
+      type: MustRunAs
+    seccompProfiles:
+    - runtime/default
+    supplementalGroups:
+      type: RunAsAny
+    users: []
+    volumes:
+    - configMap
+    - emptyDir
+    - secret
+    ```
+1. Apply this policy to a cluster:

+    ```
+    kubectl apply -f wallarm-scc.yaml
+    ```
+1. Allow the Wallarm Sidecar controller to use this SCC policy:

+    ```
+    oc adm policy add-scc-to-user wallarm-sidecar-deployment system:serviceaccount:<SIDECAR_CONTROLLER_NAMESPACE>:<POSTANALYTICS_POD_SERVICE_NAME>
+    ```

+    * `<SIDECAR_CONTROLLER_NAMESPACE>` is a namespace where the Sidecar controller will be deployed.
+    * `<POSTANALYTICS_POD_SERVICE_NAME>` is auto-generated and usually follows the format `<RELEASE_NAME>-wallarm-sidecar-postanalytics`, where `<RELEASE_NAME>` is the release name you will assign during the Sidecar controller deployment.

+    For example, assuming the namespace name is `wallarm-sidecar` and the release name is `wlrm-sidecar`, the command would look like this:

+    ```
+    oc adm policy add-scc-to-user wallarm-sidecar-deployment system:serviceaccount:wallarm-sidecar:wlrm-sidecar-wallarm-sidecar-postanalytics
+    ```
+1. [Proceed with the Sidecar solution deployment](#deployment), taking into account the following specifics:

+    * In the `values.yaml` file, [disable the usage of iptables](customization.md/#capturing-incoming-traffic-port-forwarding) to avoid the need for a privileged iptables container:

+        ```yaml
+        config:
+          injectionStrategy:
+            iptablesEnable: false
+          wallarm:
+            api:
+              ...
+        ```

+    * Specify the same namespace and release names for the Sidecar controller as mentioned above when running the `helm install` command.
+1. To verify the correct SCC application to the postanalytics pod from the previous step, execute the following command, replacing `wlrm-sidecar-wallarm-sidecar-postanalytics-6db4564c75-2s76t` with the actual postanalytics pod name:

+    ```
+    kubectl -n wallarm-sidecar get pod wlrm-sidecar-wallarm-sidecar-postanalytics-6db4564c75-2s76t -o jsonpath='{.metadata.annotations.openshift\.io\/scc}{"\n"}'
+    ```

+    The expected output should be `wallarm-sidecar-deployment`.

 ## Customization

 Wallarm pods have been injected based on the [default `values.yaml`](https://github.com/wallarm/sidecar/blob/main/helm/values.yaml) and the custom configuration you specified on the 2nd deployment step.